Costco: Locations

 The company's warehouses throughout the world are all similarly designed, featuring generally identical layout, signage, and parking lot markings.
 A typical warehouse uses a simple loop for its main corridor from the entrance to the checkout area.
 Costco has contracted with architecture firm MG2 for over 800 of its locations, which are typically built within a 110-day schedule.

-Food court menus are tailored for local preferences, with meat pies on offer in Australia; poutine in Canada and France; seafood-topped pizza in Asian locations; pastor taco-topped pizzas in Mexico; clam chowder in Japan, South Korea, and Taiwan; plokkfiskur in Iceland; and jacket potatoes in the UK.
+Food court menus are tailored for local preferences, with meat pies on offer in Australia; poutine in Canada; seafood-topped pizza in Asian locations; pastor taco-topped pizzas in Mexico; clam chowder in Japan, South Korea, and Taiwan; plokkfiskur in Iceland; and jacket potatoes in the United Kingdom.

 In Canada, the company participates in the voluntary Scanner Price Accuracy Code managed by the Retail Council of Canada.

 Warehouses in mixed-use development

 In September 2024, Costco broke ground on its first-ever mixed-use development in the United States that combines a warehouse store with residential apartments above it.
 The project, developed in partnership with the real estate developer Thrive Living, includes 800 rental apartments above the 185,000 sqft Costco warehouse in the Baldwin Village neighborhood of South Los Angeles, California.
 Of the 800 apartments, 184 (23%) will be dedicated to low-income housing, with the remainder offered as workforce and unsubsidized housing.
 The project is made possible by California's state law AB 2011 for affordable housing, which went into effect on July 1, 2023.
+On June 1, 2026, Costco announced a second mixed-use store modeled after the Los Angeles location in Waipahu, Hawaii.
+The store, across from the Hōʻaeʻae West Loch Skyline metro station, will knock down the currently vacant Don Quijote store and nearby Zippy's restaurant to make way for a new mixed-use Costco Business Center with a gas station.
+This will be the first mixed-use Costco Business Center in the United States and the first mixed-use Costco with a gas station.